Feedback

 Last updated

-Feedback is a powerful tool that can help individuals and organizations grow, learn, and improve.
+Feedback is a powerful tool that can help individuals and organisations grow, learn, and improve.
 It provides valuable insights, identifies areas for development, and fosters a culture of continuous learning.
 Whether it's constructive criticism, positive reinforcement, or suggestions for improvement, feedback plays a crucial role in personal and professional growth.

 There are several methods and models for delivering feedback, each with its own approach to structuring and presenting information.